capactio/website/docs/feature/policies/overview.md

 - [Action policy](./action-policy.md)
 - [Workflow step policy](./workflow-step-policy.md)

-The policies from three sources above are merged and evaluated during Action rendering.
+The policies from the three sources above are merged and evaluated during Action rendering.

 ## Syntax